 In a folk story, the hero needs a rival.
 Mine was Old Granny, who couldn’t stand the sight of me.
 She occupied the bay-windowed room at the front of the house and played the piano day and night.
 I was intrigued by the music wafting up the stairs and would creep into her room to listen.

 As I drew closer, her right hand would flash back to slap my face and she carried on stroking the keyboard without missing a beat.
 I would run off wailing like a sea lion to the welcoming arms of my mother or grandmother or a visiting aunt.
 They would scold Granny.
 She would say I was a fibber always trying to get attention and I’d be given a Penguin chocolate bar for being brave.

 At the age of five, I had a red tricycle with a trunk at the back.
-I would steal tins of food and vegetables and from the cupboard and deliver them to neighbours who indulged me by buying my wares for pennies and threepenny bits before returning them to my mother.
+I would steal tins of food and vegetables from the cupboard and deliver them to neighbours who indulged me by buying my wares for pennies and threepenny bits before returning them to my mother.

-She told me a thousand times to stop raiding the larder but I carried on my small business until she drew upon the ultimate threat: to tell my father and to expect a good thrashing when he got home from work.
+She told me a thousand times to stop raiding the larder but I continued my small business until she drew upon the ultimate threat: to tell my father and to expect a good thrashing when he got home from work.

 She delivered her report.
 Dad looked stern as he took me into the bedroom and closed the door.
 He clapped his big hands together for the sound effects, then put a finger to his lips to show we shared a secret.
 He’d seen enough violence in the war to last a lifetime.